smarter-project/hydra/README.md

 # Part of Smart-home security demo using AI - LLMs

 This module starts a VM running debian 12 with containerd and enables access to it with TCP connection.
-It runs the VM using QEMU and acceleration if possible.
+It runs the VM using KVM or HVF acceleration  if possible.
 The script runs under MacOS, Linux, docker and k3s.

 # Requirements

 ## Linux
-    - QEMU
+    - KVM
     - wget

 ## MacOS
     - Homebrew (strongly suggested)
-    - QEMU
+    - KVM
     - wget

 ## Docker